mojs/mojs/readme.md

 **! in active development - isn't ready yet !**

 #### todo
-- transit
-  - then chain transform on run
 - burst
   - opacity childOptions to burst
   - fix tween add method with parallel tweens